sergiokag/react-myreads/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── api
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
+    │   ├── components
+    │   │   ├── Book.js # This the component for the book entity.
+It contains its corresponding HTML and JavaScript │   │   ├── ListBook.js # This is the component contains that things about the list of books │   │   ├── OpenSearch.js # This is the component that directs you to the search book component │   │   ├── SearchBook.js # This is the component that gets the books from the api ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg